-This July, thanks to Temple Micah, I had the special opportunity to participate in an eight-day intensive hosted by Yad Vashem’s International School for Holocaust Studies at their campus in Jerusalem.
+This past July, thanks to Temple Micah, I had the special opportunity to participate in an eight-day intensive hosted by Yad Vashem’s International School for Holocaust Studies at their campus in Jerusalem.
 Our group of twenty-two North Americans was made up of museum guides, Religious School Education Directors, March of the Living coordinators, and many more, all Jewish educators active in our field.

 My goal was to learn how to teach the Shoah to our Machon Micah students in a safe, age-appropriate manner.
 I knew it would be tiring and intense, depressing at times, and emotionally draining.
 I couldn’t have predicted that I would leave the program with so much hope and excitement for the future.
 But this is exactly Yad Vashem’s intention.

 Their pedagogical approach is starkly different from other Holocaust museums, memorials, and educational programs.
 Our lecturers spent eight days guiding us to the conclusion that the Holocaust is not a story of death.
 It is a story of life.

 The Holocaust must be taught as a history of resistance in the face of incalculable evil.
 The resistance of our people and our faith: this is an accomplishment of which we should be ferociously proud.
 The depravity of the Holocaust is familiar to the Jewish community.
 We have all seen photos and read testimonies that bring us to tears and make us feel sick.
 These may be the “easy” way to educate on the Holocaust—with shock value.
 But my goal at Machon Micah will be to reinforce that our people are a people of strength and will.